Patient education: Early-stage breast cancer treatment in postmenopausal women (Beyond the Basics)

-After surgery, systemic (body-wide) anticancer treatment may be given to eliminate any microscopic tumor cells that might remain in the body.
+After surgery, systemic (body-wide) anticancer treatment may be given to eliminate any tumor cells that might remain in the body.
 This type of therapy is called adjuvant therapy, and it is a very important component of breast cancer treatment.
 Adjuvant therapy significantly decreases the chance that the cancer will return (or recur), and it also improves a woman's chance of surviving her cancer.

 Adjuvant treatment for women with hormone-nonresponsive breast cancers, as well as a discussion about the side effects and indications for chemotherapy and trastuzumab in women with HER2-positive breast cancer, is presented elsewhere.
-(See "Patient information: Adjuvant medical therapy for HER2-positive breast cancer (Beyond the Basics)".)
+(See "Patient education: Adjuvant medical therapy for HER2-positive breast cancer (Beyond the Basics)".)

 DEFINING HORMONE-RESPONSIVE BREAST CANCER

 Some breast cancers require the female hormone estrogen to grow, while other breast cancers are able to grow without estrogen.
 Whether a tumor is hormone responsive is determined by checking if it contains hormone receptors, namely estrogen receptors (ER), progesterone receptors (PR), or both.

 If you have a tumor that contains hormone receptors (called hormone responsive), you are more likely to benefit from treatments that lower estrogen levels or block the actions of estrogen.
 These treatments are referred to as endocrine or hormone therapies.

 ENDOCRINE THERAPY OPTIONS